thinkng/cvresources/README.md

 # cvresources
-A collection of my materials into Computer Vision
+A collection of my materials into Computer Vision.

+**Limitation**:

+I list only the materials I have used so far.
+There's a lot more useful stuff out there.
+Make a survey!

 ### Table of Contents
 1. [Books]